Guideline 35: Licensed areas

 The Liquor Act does not contemplate the licensing of separate or detached premises under 1 licence with the exception of detached bottle shops which are specifically provided for under Section 60(1)(d).

-Factors considered by the Commissioner in determining a premises include:
+Factors considered by the Commissioner in determining a premises include, but are not limited to:

 - whether the parcels of land involved are contiguous or adjacent, or close to each other